 Attracting and retaining the top talent in any organization is THE MOST IMPORTANT BUSINESS IMPERATIVE OF THE 21ST CENTURY.
 That requires a 21st Century approach to the culture of your organization.

 As a proud licensed provider of the work of the Institute for Women’s Leadership and the Institute for Gender Partnership, we bring 25 years of expertise to you and your organization.
-We can IMMEDIATELY help you assess and build a powerful culture that insures you will be able to effectively understand, connect and communicate with 100% of your talent, customers and stakeholders.
+We can IMMEDIATELY help you assess and build a powerful culture that ensures you will be able to effectively understand, connect and communicate with 100% of your talent, customers and stakeholders.

 The advancement of women, gender partnership, diversity and inclusion and unconscious bias are no longer the responsibility of the HR Departments.
 These efforts require a solid, company-wide initiative led by the CEO and Senior Management who are convinced that business performance is directly correlated.
-Unless and until this is treated as a strategic priority, it is unlikely that any real progress with be made.
+Unless and until this is treated as a strategic priority, it is unlikely that any real progress will be made.

 We offer open-enrollment, cross-industry and cross sector leadership and breakthrough-change training programs as well as in-house programs for dedicated teams or across functions.